Bomsitex/simple_shell/README.md

-Simple Shell
+ALX Simple Shell PROJECT - COHORT 9 - NOV 2022
+Authors:
+Elias Igwegbu and Boma Epele

 In this project we'll create a simple UNIX command interpreter in C programming language.

-The simple shell project to  underestand and create a functional basic shell program
+The purpose of this simple shell project is to  underestand and create a functional basic shell program

+This shell is modelled after the Bourne Shell (sh).
+However basic tests were carried out using the Dash shell as installed in Ubuntu since sh maps to Dash in Ubuntu.

 LEARNING OBJECTIVES
 How a shell works